tofraley/config-viewer/README.md

 ```
 4. Open http://localhost:3000.

+## Notes
-The server will only attempt to parse json files.
-If it can't parse a certain file, it will log that and move on to the next file.
+- Only attempt to parse json files
+- If it can't parse a certain file, it will log that and move on to the next file
+- Only looks in a single directory, specified by the `CONFIG_DIR` environment variable
+- Attempts to parse all json files in `CONFIG_DIR`